About Me

 Your body, mind, and heart know how to heal themselves.

-Disconnection—from self, each other, the natural world, and the divine—is the root of unwellness.
+It starts with reconnection to self, each other, the natural world, and the divine.

 Intuitive, ancestral, Indigenous, somatic ways of knowing, doing, and being—grounded in the cycles of nature and ecological principles—help us remember.

-Our pain can not only be reframed—it is itself the most essential part of our healing.
+Our pain can not only be reframed, it is an essential part of our healing.

-I believe what Indigenous, intuitive, and ancestral cosmologies teach: that life is interwoven, symbiotic, mycelial.
+I believe what most ancient cosmologies teach: that life is interwoven, symbiotic, and mycelial.
 Consciousness is relational.
 Healing is systemic.
 Love is the fabric of an emergent universe that needs each of us, exactly as we are.

 Initiation as Path